-Description of 21st Century Skills: Product, Design and Technology develops students' understanding of design-based solutions by using emerging technologies, a variety of materials and traditional skill-based processes.
-Responding to a problem or need, students design a solution based on constraints and evaluate the designed product to reflect the current demands within industry and society.
+Product, Design and Technology develops students understanding of design-based solutions by using emerging technologies, a variety of materials and traditional skill-based processes.
+Responding to a problem or need, designing a solution based on constraints and evaluating the designed product reflect the current demands within industry and society.
 Computer Aided Drafting (CAD) technologies are introduced and are supported by Computer Aided Machining (CAM) processes.
 Student innovation, creativity and critical thinking are fostered by an open design brief and access to the latest technologies.
 A focus on technological literacy, numeracy and innovation provide the foundation for studies of Product Design and Technology in future years.

-Description of the Learning: Design Technology - Wood, Metal and Plastics, focuses on teaching students about the Design Process, by completing a series of engaging design tasks.
-Students will develop the skills necessary for communicating design using Computer Aided Drafting (CAD), as well as traditional drawing techniques and conventions.
+Design Technology - Wood, Metal and Plastics, focuses on teaching students about the Design Process, by completing a series of engaging design tasks.
+Students will develop the skills necessary for communicating design using Computer Aided Drafting (CAD) as well as traditional drawing techniques and conventions.
 Students will learn basic hand skills using a variety of tools and how they can be used to support the Design Process.

-Description of the Assessment: Within this design-based subject, students will have the opportunity to choose how they will meet their brief based on a structured evaluation criteria.
-From this, they evaluate the final product against the constraints to determine the level of success.
+Within this design-based subject, students will have the opportunity to choose how they will meet their brief based on a structured evaluation criteria.
+From this they evaluate the final product against the constraints.
+This will determine the level of success.